cjohansson/emacs-phps-mode/docs/indentation-algorithm.md

     if we reached end of a line:

+        if this-token or last token is a dot: concatentation-level = 1;
+        else:
+            concatentation-level = 0;
+        endif;

         indent-start = indent;

         if new-token-line-start is more than one line after last-token-line-start AND token is not T_CLOSE_TAG: